-Energy management gives you awareness of your own sustainable ability levels which enables you to better plan the way that you use your energy, maximising what you can do with it.
-Over time, when your condition stabilises, you can try to very gradually increase your activities to work towards improvement.
+Pacing as self-management is focused on learning to listen to your body.
+It should not be seen as a treatment but more as a way of coping with the impact of M.E.
+Pacing gives you awareness of your own sustainable activity levels which enables you to better plan the way that you use your energy, maximising what you can do with it.

 Donate now and change a life